ADVERTISEMENT

 Credit; Google India

 SZW has started a pilot of CircularNet’s AI model at its material recycling facility in Anekal.
-The company told DH that it has achieved around 85 per cent accuracy in detecting high-quality plastic waste, which can be delivered to recycling plants to make sustainable products and improve their revenue generation by up to 10-12 per cent.
+The company told DH that it has achieved around 85 percent accuracy in detecting high-quality plastic waste, which has potential improve their revenue generation by up to 10-12 percent.

 “Saahas Zero Waste is committed to the evolving waste management ecosystem in India, aiming to responsibly manage over 500 tonnes of waste daily by 2026.
 Google’s CircularNet model is playing an important role by supporting automated AI-powered quality control systems that can be deployed efficiently at scale - and we’ve been greatly encouraged by early results.," said Arun Murugesh, VP Sales and Marketing, Saahas Zero Waste.